Cover The history behind the Philippine flag (Photo: Unsplash)

 Heralding History

 Doña Marcela Mariño de Agoncillo is perhaps the first name that comes to mind when one recalls the Philippine flag.
-She's been given the moniker of "Mother of the Philippine Flag" and along with her daughter Lorenza Agoncillo and Jose Rizal's niece, Delfina Herbosa de Natividad, sewed the country's first flag in Hong Kong.
-The design was conceived by the country's first president himself, Emilio Aguinaldo.
+She earned the moniker of “Mother of the Philippine Flag”, for she sewed the country’s first flag in Hong Kong along with her daughter Lorenza Agoncillo and Jose Rizal’s niece, Delfina Herbosa de Natividad.
+The design was conceived by Emilio Aguinaldo, the country’s first president himself.
 The original Philippine flag was made of a silk and cotton blend and is currently kept and preserved at the Aguinaldo Museum in Baguio City.
-Due to its age, which is well over a hundred years, temperature, lighting, and humidity are strictly controlled to ensure its longevity.
-This was, after all, a star witness to the country's birth and, in fact, the pièce de résistance of Independence Day in 1898.
+Due to its age, which is well over a hundred years, temperature, lighting and humidity are strictly controlled to ensure longevity.
+This was, after all, a star witness to the country’s birth and, in fact, the pièce de résistance of Independence Day in 1898.

 Tatler Asia